 where they are to grow, or transplant while seedlings are still small.

-Anise is most famous for the licorice flavor of its leaves and seeds.
+Anise is most famous for the licorice flavour of its leaves and seeds.

-Use the leaves fresh in salads, and the seeds for flavoring cookies,
+Use the leaves fresh in salads, and the seeds for flavouring cookies,

 pastries, and confections.
-Anise is also used to flavor many liqueurs.
+Anise is also used to flavour many liqueurs.